IDMNYU/audiolab/docs/synths.md

 #### Keyboard CV (KBD CV) / 4-in-1 / Left Speaker

-On the lower left of the TTSH, next to the left speaker, there is a jack that allows exterenal voltage to be multiplexed to all the **KBD CV** inputs on the synthesizer; on the original ARP 2600, this would be used to tap the control voltage *output* of the keyboard; on the TTSH, this is an easy way to have a single voltage *input* control, e.g. all three oscillators.
+On the lower left of the TTSH, next to the left speaker, there is a jack that allows external voltage to be multiplexed to all the **KBD CV** inputs on the synthesizer; on the original ARP 2600, this would be used to tap the control voltage *output* of the keyboard; on the TTSH, this is an easy way to have a single voltage *input* control, e.g. all three oscillators.
 In addition, there is a passive **4-in-1** jack that allows you to take any voltage and split it into three outputs using patch cables - the Tiny-Jax cables used on the original ARP 2600 couldn't be stacked.
 On the right of the speaker is a vertical slider for its volume.

 <img src = "./img/TTSH_2_1.png" height="200px" title="Keyboard/Mult" alt="Keyboard/Mult">

 1. **KBD CV** jack
 2. **4-in-1** jacks
 3. TTSH left speaker volume

+*Notes:*
+- The **KBD CV** jacks on the TTSH are wired as a passive [bus](https://en.wikipedia.org/wiki/Busbar), which means they can serve as signal inputs *or* outputs.
+Patching an external signal (e.g. from the CV.OCD or the 8A) into *any* **KBD CV** jack will cause all the other outputs (and normalled connection points) to receive that signal.
+- The **KBD CV** voltage is wired by default to control inputs on all three **VCO** modules and the **VCF** *without an attenuating slider*.
+This is by design, as a direct connection betweeen the frequency-dependent modules on the ARP 2600 and its keyboard maintained the 1 volt-per-octave tuning relationship.
+If you want to run some of these modules with input from the **KDB CV** and some without, you need to insert a cable into the module input jacks to break the default connection and patch it to a constant voltage source, such as outputs on the **VOLTAGE PROCESSORS**.

 #### Noise Generator (NOISE GEN)